slipstream/SlipStreamDocumentation/docs/terms-of-service/src/main/markdown/terms-of-service.md

     copyright owner or authorized to act on the copyright owner's behalf.

-The Copyright Agent can be contacted by postal mail at SixSq Sàrl Route de Pré-Bois, 98 c/o Jawer 1215 Geneva Switzerlandor by email at
+The Copyright Agent can be contacted by postal mail at SixSq Sàrl Rue du Bois-du-Lan, 1217, Meyrin, Geneva, Switzerland or by email at
 <copyright@sixsq.com>.

 Third Party Cloud Providers